scala/scala3/docs/_docs/reference/enums/enums.md

 end Planet
 ```

-As explained [later](./desugarEnums.md), enum cases are expanded in the companion object of the enum.
-Even though the enum cases are written within the lexical scope of the enum template, they may not
-reference members of the enum class.
-Like secondary constructors, although written inside the template,
+### Restrictions on Enum Cases

+Enum case declarations are similar to secondary constructors:
-they are scoped outside it.
+they are scoped outside of the enum template, despite being declared within it.
+This means that enum case declarations cannot access inner members of the
+enum class.

-Similarly, they may not directly reference members of the companion object in which they expand.
+Similarly, enum case declarations may not directly reference members of the enum's companion object,
-They are like default class arguments, which are also expanded in the class's companion.
+even if they are imported (directly, or by renaming).
 For example:

 ```scala
 import Planet.*